 Our second annual Music Issue, a collaboration with our music site, Noisey, came out earlier this month, so we’re highlighting stories from the issue on our podcast.
 This week, Jason Leopold talks about his latest installment of Classified, a column where he breaks down the files he’s received from Freedom of Information Act requests.

 As this year marks the 50th anniversary of the Doors’ self-titled debut album, Jason had hoped to write about the band.
 He found an FBI labeled “SUBJECT: THE DOORS,” but after opening it, he discovered the file only included letters referencing the politically charged 60s rock group the Fugs.
 Turns out, in 1969 a concerned citizen offended by the Fugs’ music drafted a letter to a US senator and the director of the FBI, requesting they ban the band’s music.
 Here’s Jason with more.

 But if you’re using a different platform, then this RSS link should let you add the podcast to whatever platform you’d like.
 And if you like what you hear, please take a moment to review the podcast, especially on iTunes.

-We’re taking the next two weeks off for the holiday break, so come back January 10 for the first episode of 2018.
+Next week’s episode is the last installment of our Music Issue coverage and will feature a roundtable discussion with VICE editors about how technology has changed the state of the music industry today.
+Come back on November 29 to check it out.
 And did you know you can get 100-plus glossy pages delivered to your doorstep by clicking here to subscribe to the print issue of VICE magazine?